kyuupichan/ieee754/docs/ieee754.rst

     a :class:`BinaryFormat` instance, then *result* is converted to a quiet :const:`NaN` of that format with zero payload and clear sign bit.

-    ::exc::`Invalid` has many sub-exceptions which indicate more precisely what happened.
+    :exc:`Invalid` has many sub-exceptions which indicate more precisely what happened.

 .. exception:: SignallingNaNOperand